jeremycryan/ComputerArchitectureLabs/Lab0/Lab0_report.md

 ![Our GTKwave output.](https://raw.githubusercontent.com/jeremycryan/ComputerArchitectureLabs/master/Lab0/LAB0_wave.JPG)

+__**Test Case Explanation**__

+With our selected simulated test cases, we have three catagories that our tests fall in.
+First, we tested basic sums.
+Second we tested carryout cases.
+Third we tested overflow cases.
+We tried to have our carryout cases and overflow cases have both overlapping and non overlapping tests so we can verify that overflow detection works regardless if there is a carryout.

+We also did an exhaustive test of all possible inputs but only specifically looked at a handful in closer detail for the catagories previously described.

+__**Test Failures and Fixes**__

+We did not have any specific test case failures.
+However, we did at first displayed the bits with the LSB on the left and the MSB on the right, which was quickly fixed but did not affect the output.

 Input A | Input B | Expected Sum | CO | OF | Observed Sum | CO | OF | Rationale
 --- | --- | --- | --- | --- | --- | --- | --- | ---
 0001 | 1001 | 1010 | 0 | 0 | 1010 | 0 | 0 | Basic sum